ethyl2/ethyl2/README.md

 🧠 I love learning about new technologies and enjoy teaching others what I learn.
 I'm known for a strong work ethic, dependability, and effective team collaboration.
 I am excited to keep progressing in my career and look forward to opportunities which will allow me to improve my skills. 🎓 I graduated from the full-stack web development program at [Lambda School](https://lambdaschool.com/).
 I also have a BS in microbiology from [Brigham Young University](https://mmbio.byu.edu/).

-🙏 _Thank you in advance for any connections, advice, or opportunities you can offer._

 ## Get in Touch